Best Backpacking Stoves of 2018

 The MSR WindBurner is another extremely convenient integrated stove system.
 The main advantage it has over the MiniMo is it’s excellent wind resistance.
 Stiff winds can greatly reduce stove efficiency, but that’s not an issue with the WindBurner.
-The downsides with the WindBurner are that it doesn’t have good simmer control, a push-button igniter, or sturdy handles like the MiniMo.
-I also prefer the stout body shape of the MiniMo, which makes eating out of it easier.
-That said, if you often backpack in really exposed and windy locations, this stove might be a better fit for your adventures.
+The downsides with the WindBurner are that it doesn’t have great simmer control, a push-button igniter, or sturdy handles like the MiniMo.
+We also prefer the stout body shape of the MiniMo, which makes eating out of it easier.
+That said, if you often backpack in exposed and windy locations, this stove might be a better fit for your adventures.
 Pick up the WindBurner Coffee Press Kit to elevate your backcountry brewing game.

 WEIGHT: 2.6 oz

 The MSR PocketRocket 2 is a lightweight, compact, and durable stove that won’t break your budget.
 This stove is a solid upgrade of MSR's popular PocketRocket stove, which has been a favorite in the backpacking community for many years.
-The PocketRocket 2 has great simmer control, packs up very small, and boils water fast.
-Pair this stove with a lightweight cookpot (My favorite is the Snow Peak Mini Solo Cookset) for a cooking system that weighs far less than most integrated stove systems, but won't be quite as efficient or stable.
+The PocketRocket 2 has great simmer control, packs up small, and boils water fast.
+Pair this stove with a lightweight cookpot (our favorite is the Snow Peak Mini Solo Cookset) for a cooking system that weighs far less than most integrated stove systems, but won't be quite as efficient or stable.